Bharat9848/notes/networking.md

 - `brctl show cfbr0` shows root namespaces in veth pair attached to `cfbr0`
 - DR/DSR is typically used for non-HTTPS traffic because when TLS termination is involved, responses need to be encrypted before reaching the client, requiring them to pass back through the Layer 7 load balancer for encryption.
 - **Internet exchange points** are common grounds of IP networking, allowing participant Internet service providers to exchange data destined for their respective networks.
+- The concept of routing and default gateways is fundamental in networking, ensuring that data packets find their way across complex networks of devices and subnets.